Quaid01/Code-for-Minocycline-Influence-On-Protein-Stability-Research-Project/README.md

 ### **Disclaimer**

 This project is intended for academic and educational purposes only.
 Users are responsible for ensuring compliance with all dependencies' licensing terms.

+Once again, thank you to the developers of OpenMM and PyRoseTTA for providing the necessary software for this academic project.
+All softwares were used with an academic license and with the intent to produce an application-based research project with them.